 The 2020 Report on REPI Program Outcomes and Benefits to Military Mission Capabilities is now available.
 This report summarizes over 15 years of planning and execution data submitted by the Military Services to quantify the extent of known or potential land use conflicts, solutions to address these conflicts, and overall investments in and benefits to military capabilities.

 The analysis demonstrates that lands near installations and training areas are increasingly at risk of converting to development incompatible with military activities.
 As the report shows, protecting such lands through the REPI program is more cost-effective than settling for test and training workarounds, replacing compromised and recently modernized assets with new construction, or relocating missions.

 Fortunately, the REPI program is capable of creating such significant value for the DoD mission because it benefits from the dedicated support and innovative solutions from so many partners.
 Together, we will continue to preserve and enhance mission capabilities in support of national defense.

-Updated February 2019.
-More information about REPI Program encroachment management projects.
+Updated March 2021.
+More information about REPI Program partnership projects.

 Information on the Sentinel Landscapes Partnership's accomplishments through FY 2019.